This simple one-skillet dinner is ready in less than an hour. Doc and I enjoy this dish in Little Italy whenever we visit Boston.

 Garnish: ¾ cup ricotta cheese and ½ cup shredded Parmesan cheese

-Drizzle olive oil in a very large skillet.
+Drizzle olive oil in a large stockpot.
 Add Italian sausage and cook over medium high heat, breaking into small pieces until browned, about 5 minutes.
 Remove sausage to a plate and reserve.
 Keep oil and pan drippings in skillet.

 Simmer sauce 15 minutes.
 While sauce is simmering cook rigatoni in water seasoned with salt and 1 teaspoon olive oil.
 Cook pasta according to package directions.
 When pasta is al dente, drain reserving ½ cup pasta water.
 Set pasta and reserved pasta water aside.